 At the end of 2010, the band moved into a new chapter when an agreement was reached with Exchange Communications to sponsor the band.
 This was followed up with victory at the 2011 Scottish Brass Band Championships - the band's 16th win at the event - conducted by Ian Porthouse.
 The sponsorship agreement ended in 2012.

-Whitburn Band remains committed to maintaining a high standard of music and presentation, and looks forward entertaining audiences throughout the country for many years to come.
+Further Scottish Championship successes have followed in 2013 and 2015, as Whitburn Band remains committed to maintaining a high standard of music and presentation.
+The band looks forward entertaining audiences throughout the country for many years to come.